Bartozzz/bartozzz.github.io/content/blog/2023-11-19-api-response-validation-with-zod/index.md

 This helper function takes a data transfer object (DTO), a Zod schema, and a schema name as arguments.
 It then validates the DTO against the schema and returns the validated data if validation succeeds.
 If validation fails, it logs an error message and throws an error.

 With such a function ready, we only have to define a schema for each API response and use the helper function to validate the response data.
-Here's an example of how that could look like:
+Here’s an example of how that could look like:

 ```ts
 // api/requests/v1/accountDetails/schema.ts